Patrick Ruffini: Career

-Policy Views
+Views

 In January 2021, in the afternoon of the Capitol insurrection, Ruffini tweeted: "Impeach and remove.
 This is not about the next 14 days.
 It’s an insurance policy against people forgetting (they will) and definitively closing the door on any comeback bid in 2024."
-Later on he suggested that impeachment would have been the way for Republicans to "take a united stand against Trump, and to chart a different course without him."

-In January 2025, Ruffini suggested in a tweet that the Trump administration goes after the DSM-5: "It should be a policy goal to end all the fake autism/ADHD diagnoses that are infantalizing our kids."
+Later on, he suggested that impeachment would have been the way for Republicans to "take a united stand against Trump, and to chart a different course without him."
+In January 2025, Ruffini suggested in a tweet that the Trump administration go after the DSM-5: "It should be a policy goal to end all the fake autism/ADHD diagnoses that are infantalizing our kids."